Overnight Dutch Oven French Toast

 7. Top with remaining syrup and serve.

 This recipe is perfect for large families or for feeding a crowd.
-I love having the prep work done ahead of time and simply cooking this in the morning for a delicious, warm brunch while camping.
+We love having the prep work done ahead of time and simply cooking this in the morning for a delicious, warm brunch while camping.

 This post contains affiliate links.